Bariatric Surgery, Obesity Surgery, Weight Loss Surgery

 Wound Care

-The small keyhole incisions are all closed with dissolving stitches which are all placed under the skin so that patients will never need to see them.
-We also use steristrips and waterproof dressings to ensure the skin heals in a clean and dry environment.
-Patients can bathe or shower with these dressings in place, however they should be patted dry afterwards.
+The small keyhole incisions are all closed with dissolving stitches which are all placed under the skin so that patients will never need to see them and the final incisions closed with a special surgical glue.
+Patients can bathe or shower as normal following surgery, however they should be patted dry afterwards.

 Pain Management